University of Georgia: Notable alumni

 University graduates include over 110 state and federal legislators, 70 federal judges, and numerous state supreme court justices, government officials, and ambassadors.
-Notable alumni include former acting United States Attorney General Sally Yates, Ertharin Cousin who was named to the TIME 100 most influential people in the world list, John Archibald Campbell, a U.S. Supreme Court Justice, and President Pro Tempore of the U.S. Senate Richard B. Russell Jr. Twenty-five University of Georgia alumni have become state governors, including six of the last seven Governors of Georgia: George Busbee, Joe Frank Harris, Zell Miller, Roy Barnes, Sonny Perdue, and Brian Kemp.
-Miller also served as United States Senator as did several other UGA alumni including Johnny Isakson, and Saxby Chambliss.
-Examples of some other alumni who served in high levels of government included Abdul Karim al-Iryani, the former prime minister of Yemen; Lloyd D. Brown, an Army major general who commanded the 28th Infantry Division in World War II; William Tapley Bennett Jr., a U.S. ambassador to the Dominican Republic, Portugal, NATO, and the United Nations Security Council; Randy Evans, the former U.S. ambassador to Luxembourg; Eugene E. Habiger, an Air Force four-star general who served as Commander-in-Chief of the United States Strategic Command from 1996 to 1998; Chee Soon Juan, a neuropsychologist, research fellow at universities including the University of Chicago, a politician, and leader of the Singapore Democratic Party; and Phil Gramm, an economist and U.S. Senator from Texas.
+Notable alumni include former acting United States Attorney General Sally Yates, Ertharin Cousin who was named to the TIME 100 most influential people in the world list, John Archibald Campbell, a U.S. Supreme Court justice, and President Pro Tempore of the U.S. Senate Richard B. Russell Jr. Twenty-five University of Georgia alumni have become state governors, including six of the last seven governors of Georgia: George Busbee, Joe Frank Harris, Zell Miller, Roy Barnes, Sonny Perdue, and Brian Kemp.
+Miller also served as United States Senator as did several other UGA alumni, including Johnny Isakson, and Saxby Chambliss.
+Examples of some other alumni who served in high levels of government included Abdul Karim al-Iryani, the former prime minister of Yemen; Lloyd D. Brown, an Army major general who commanded the 28th Infantry Division in World War II; William Tapley Bennett Jr., a U.S. ambassador to the Dominican Republic, Portugal, NATO, and the United Nations Security Council; Randy Evans, the former U.S. ambassador to Luxembourg; Eugene E. Habiger, an Air Force four-star general who served as commander-in-chief of the United States Strategic Command from 1996 to 1998; Chee Soon Juan, a neuropsychologist, research fellow at universities including the University of Chicago, politician, and leader of the Singapore Democratic Party; and Phil Gramm, an economist and U.S. senator from Texas.

-University of Georgia alumni who pursued a career in investing and banking include Eugene R. Black Sr., the President of the World Bank from 1949 to 1963; Eugene Robert Black, Chairman of the Federal Reserve; economist Robert D. McTeer, president of the Federal Reserve Bank of Dallas; and Brown L. Whatley, chairman of Arvida Corp. and president of the Mortgage Bankers Association.
+University of Georgia alumni who pursued a career in investing and banking include Eugene R. Black Sr., the president of the World Bank from 1949 to 1963; Eugene Robert Black, chairman of the Federal Reserve; economist Robert D. McTeer, president of the Federal Reserve Bank of Dallas; and Brown L. Whatley, chairman of Arvida Corp. and president of the Mortgage Bankers Association.
 Examples of others in the business world include Bernard Ramsey, an executive with the brokerage firm Merrill Lynch, Daniel P. Amos, the chairman and CEO of Aflac, M. Michele Burns, board member of Wal-Mart, Cisco Systems and Goldman Sachs, D.W.
 Brooks, founder and chairman of Gold Kist, A.D.
 "Pete" Correll, chairman of Georgia-Pacific and director of SunTrust Bank, Mirant and Norfolk Southern, and Tom Cousins, a real estate developer, sports patron, and philanthropist.
 Cousins is the owner of the Atlanta Hawks.